mdciao.contacts.ContactGroup

 • label_fontsize_factor (float, default is 1) – Labels will be written in a fontsize rcParams[“font.size”] * label_fontsize_factor

-• truncate_at (float, default is None) – Only plot frequencies above this value.
+• lower_cutoff_val (float, default is None) – Only plot frequencies above this value.
 Default is to plot all

-• atom_types (bool, default is False) – Use stripe-patterns to inform about the types of interactions (sidechain, backbone, etc)
+• plot_atomtypes (bool, default is False) – Use stripe-patterns to inform about the types of interactions (sidechain, backbone, etc)

-• sort_by_freq (boolean, default is False) – The frequencies are by default plotted in the order in which the ContactPair-objects are stored in the ContactGroup-object’s _contact_pairs This order depends on the ctc_cutoff_Ang originally used to instantiate this ContactPair If True, you can re-sort them with this cutoff for display purposes only (the original order is untouched)
+• sort_by (str or None, default is None) – The frequencies are by default plotted in the order in which the ContactPair-objects are stored in the ContactGroup.contact_pairs.
+This order depends on the ctc_cutoff_Ang originally used to instantiate this ContactGroup You can re-sort them for display purposes, leaving the original order untouched, via:

 • sum_freqs (bool, default is True) – Inform, in the legend and in the title, about the sum of frequencies/bar-heights being plotted